MY RETRO COLLECTION

 The TT030 was a powerful 68030 high-end machine.
 This one comes with 4 + 16 MB RAM, SCSI HDD plus an Ethernec interface

-The MIST is a fantastic FPGA based machine, that can run various cores, such as Amiga, ST, Spectrum, SAM Coupe, BBC and many more
+The MIST is a fantastic FPGA based machine, that can run various cores, such as Amiga, ST, Spectrum, SAM Coupe, C16 and many more

 Another great FPGA-based board: The ZX-UNO.
 Unbelievably time, less than 9 x 6 cm